-Assignment Description SLOs Word Count In-class Workshop Revised Point Value Diagnostic This in-class essay will be my first opportunity to evaluate your writing.
-NA 500 ~ 10 Multimedia Presentation You and up to 2 other classmates will create a 10-minute multimedia presentation based upon a children's lit-related topic.
-1-4 500 ~ 20

-SLOs Word Count In-class Workshop Revised Point Value Book ReflectionsFor each of this semester's ten books, you will write a 1 1⁄2-page, short-answer response, illustrating everything from theoretical to practical applications.
-1-4 4,000 000 200 (10 x 20) roject Pt.
+Assignment Description SLOs Word Count In-class Workshop Revised Point Value Multimedia Presentation You and up to 2 other classmates will create a 10-minute multimedia presentation based upon a children's lit-related topic.
+1-4 500 √ 20 Book Reflections For each of this semester's ten books, you will write a 1 1⁄2-page, short-answer response, illustrating everything from theoretical to practical applications.
+1-4 4,000 200 (10 x 20) Final Project Pt.
 1: Annotated Book List Part 1 of your final project will be to construct a twelve-book themed, annotated reading list that merges canonical works with newer, more inclusive, titles.
-500 \checkmark \checkmark 30 Final Project Pt.
-2:For part 2 of your final project, you will translate your book list into an infographic and share itInfographicwith your classmates as a pedagogical resource.
-1-5 500 \checkmark ~ 30 Р ParticipationAttendance alone does not earn participation points, but active and consistent participation in class.
-10 Word Count Total: 6,000 Po oint Total: 30 0
+1-5 500 ~ √ 30 Pt.
+2: Book List Infographic For part 2 of your final project, you will translate your book list into an infographic and share it with your classmates as a pedagogical resource.
+1-5 500 √ √ 40 Attendance alone does not earn Participation participation points, but active and consistent participation in class.
+10 Word Count Total: 6,000 Point Total: 300